alkacon/opencms-core/webapp/update/readme.txt

 http://yourserver:8080/opencms/update/

-The update wizard should appear which looks very similar to the OpenCms setup wizard.
+The update wizard should appear, which looks very similar to the OpenCms setup wizard.
 Make sure to read the instructions and the disclaimer on the start page.
 Then execute the wizard which guides you through the update process.